chahak13/game-of-life/README.md

 1. Create a Python virtual environment using `python -m venv env` and activate the environment using `source env/bin/activate`.
 2. Install the dependencies via `pip install -r requirements.txt`
 3. Create a pattern file using either simple textfile or the .lif [Life 1.05 file format](https://www.conwaylife.com/wiki/Life_1.05)
-4. Run the code using `python runner.py --filename <path/to/pattern/file> --iterations <iterations>`
+4. Run the code using `python runner.py --filename <path/to/pattern/file> --iterations <iterations>`.
+If the user wants to run a pre-existing pattern file, they can give a file in the `patterns/` folder as an argument.
 5. The output will be stored in the `outputs/` folder with the name `<pattern file name>_output_<iterations>_iterations.png`